Singer Robin Gibb, Bee Gees co-founder, dies at 62

-LONDON (Reuters) - Bee Gees singer Robin Gibb, who with brothers Barry and Maurice helped define the disco era with their falsetto harmonies and funky beats on hits like “Stayin’ Alive” and “Jive Talkin’”, died on Sunday after a long fight with cancer.
+LONDON, May 21 (Reuters) - Bee Gees singer Robin Gibb, who with brothers Barry and Maurice helped define the disco era with their falsetto harmonies and funky beats, has died.
 He was 62.

-The singer had colon and liver cancer and, despite brief improvements in his health in recent months, passed away on Sunday evening.
+The singer had been battling colon and liver cancer and, despite brief improvements in his health in recent months, passed away on Sunday evening.

-Gibb died at the London Clinic surrounded by his second wife Dwina, sons Spencer and Robin-John and daughter Melissa.

-Barry, now the last surviving member of the Bee Gees, had been in Britain in recent weeks to see his ailing brother, but was in the United States when he died.

-Funeral arrangements are expected to be announced later this week, a spokesman said.
+“The family of Robin Gibb ... announce with great sadness that Robin passed away today following his long battle with cancer and intestinal surgery,” a statement posted on his official website said.

-“The family have asked that their privacy is respected at this very difficult time,” read a statement on Gibb’s website.
+“The family have asked that their privacy is respected at this very difficult time.”

-Fans, fellow musicians and politicians paid tribute to the musician, and at the Billboard Music Awards in Las Vegas late on Sunday the show stopped for a moment of silence to honor him.

-Actor John Travolta, who played the white-suited dance king Tony Manero in “Saturday Night Fever,” which featured music by the Bee Gees, paid tribute to Gibb.
+Hundreds of tributes poured on to the Twitter micro-blogging site, including from record labels and fellow musicians.

 Gibb spent much of a career spanning six decades pursuing solo projects.
 But it was his part in one of pop’s most successful brother acts, the Bee Gees, that earned him fame and fortune.